morph13nd/seniordesign/blog0.md

 ![Image](https://themaverick.github.io/seniordesign/matrixhasyou.gif)

 ### What?
-This blog will continue my IT Security journey starting with my PowerShell adventure and attempting to get this darn script I have fully matured and developed.
+This blog will continue my IT Security/insert cybersecurity buzzword journey starting with my PowerShell adventure and attempting to get this darn script I have fully matured and developed.
 It initially begins with having the end goal in mind since I am not starting with any sort of SDLC formalities or anything of that sort.
 The script is to have a menu where the user and select actions to complete, it must have a log of all items in the terminal, and finally actually function properly.

 ### Starting Features
 ```markdown